Two-particle cumulant distribution: a simulation study of higher moments: Abstract

 \section{Abstract}

-In this work, we have shown the two-particle correlations of charged hadrons in d-Au collisions at 200 GeV.
+In this work, we have shown the two-particle correlations of charged hadrons in d-Au collisions at 200 GeV in PYTHIA8/Angantyr simulations.
 These correlations were studied at different multiplicities and pseudorapidity intervals.
-The two-particle correlations arise due to Color Reconnections, resonance decays, jet correlations, and "jet-like" correlations of low-energy partons in softer interactions.
-These correlations are inversely proportional to multiplicity but remain unaffected (slowly increase) for larger pseudorapidity windows.
+The two-particle correlations arise due to color reconnections, resonance decays, jet correlations, and hadronic rescattering.
+These correlations are inversely proportional to multiplicity but remain unaffected for larger pseudorapidity windows.
 We treated these correlations as distributions and calculated their skewness and kurtosis.
 The non-flow distributions deviate greatly from a Gaussian distribution and have high skewness and kurtosis.
-The "true" elliptic flow distributions resemble Gaussian distributions; they have significantly lower skewness and kurtosis.
-We suggest that if the two-particle cumulant flow is treated as a distribution, its skewness and kurtosis can be instrumental in distinguishing true flow and non-flow.
+The ``true" elliptic flow distributions resemble Gaussian distributions; they have significantly lower skewness and kurtosis.
+We suggest that if the two-particle cumulant flow is treated as an event-by-event distribution, its skewness and kurtosis can be instrumental in distinguishing true flow and non-flow.